sbneelu/maths-problems/README.md

-# maths-problems-sets
+# Maths problems
-Collections of interesting maths problems from various sources, and some original ones
+Collections of interesting maths problems from various sources (such as UKMT, CSAT, etc.), and some original ones